Seasonal Planning for Travel to the Greek Islands

 Sun-seekers and nightlife fans will love visiting the Greek islands in summer.
 With average highs in the 70s and 80s Fahrenheit, these months are the perfect time to hit the beach and spend time outdoors.
 Things can get busy, though; Greece is one of the most popular countries in Europe, with several million visitors each year.

 Accommodation sells out quickly in the summertime, so make your arrangements in advance.
-Your ideal plan will depend on your personal preferences: if you’re looking for excitement, you might want to head to party hotspots like Mykonos or Santorini, while those looking for a quieter stay might seek out islands like Lesvos.
-Or, if you’d like to see a little bit of everything, you can combine a number of islands into a longer trip, like in this two-week island-hopping itinerary.
+Your ideal plan will depend on your personal preferences: if you're looking for excitement, you might want to head to party hotspots like Mykonos or Santorini, while those seeking a quieter stay might opt for islands like Lesvos.
+Or, if you'd like to see a little bit of everything, you can combine a number of islands into a longer trip, like in this two-week island-hopping itinerary.

-Miaoulia Festival (June): In the last weekend of June, Hydra comes alive with activities and fireworks celebrating Admiral Andreas Miaoulis, a hero of the Greek War of Independence.
+Miaoulia Festival, Hydra (June).
+In the last weekend of June, Hydra comes alive with activities and fireworks celebrating Admiral Andreas Miaoulis, a hero of the Greek War of Independence.

-Cretan Diet Festival (July): Foodies will love this summer festival, taking place in the city of Rethymnon on Crete.
+Cretan Diet Festival, Rethymnon (July).
+Foodies will love this summer festival, taking place in the city of Rethymnon on Crete.
 Highlights include cooking classes, wine tastings, booths selling local products, and musical performances.

-Aegina International Music Festival (August): The island of Aegina, near Athens, is home to this annual classical music festival, featuring musicians from all over the world.
+Aegina International Music Festival (August).
+The island of Aegina, located near Athens, hosts an annual classical music festival that features musicians from around the world.

 Greece in June